-Using AND or OR logic is pretty simple too, we just use the word and / or in the code.
+Using AND or OR logic is pretty simple too, we just use the words and or or in the code.
 The code below demonstrates the use of and logic.

 = if [thing to to test #1] = "something else" and [thing to to test #2] = "something else #2" then [do this if true] else [do this if false]

 Where there is a mix of both and/or logic, brackets are required to ensure the logic evaluates in the correct order.

 That’s covered the basics of if in Power Query, so it’s now time for the examples.

 Start from scratch by loading the Table into Power Query again.
 Then add the Week Day name column as we did in the example above.